- Join me on a journey through my neighborhood, Africa’s largest Informal settlement (slum)

 - Maximum number of people is 6

 Hi, we are Christine, Diddy and Nick.
-If you are looking for an authentic and local experience, we invite you to join me or my partner Lemmy to the place where both of us grew up, the Kibera slum.
+If you are looking for an authentic and local experience, we invite you to us to the place where we grew up, the Kibera slum.
 You will get a glimpse into what life is really like in Africa’s largest slum!

 On the outskirts of Nairobi you will find Kibera, one of Africa’s most ‘developed’ cities.
 Yes, there is a lot of poverty, but there is also a sense of freedom.
 It is a place where social and artistic enterprises evolve outside the confines of more formal settlement.

 We will meet at the Java House at Prestige mall from where we will start our walk.
 We will visit various places in Kibera while explaining you how we live and how life is organized.
 We will meet the artists of an art gallery, which is a hub of creative talent where eight self-taught artists use this studio to create visions of their world.
 Gomba, one of the artists, recycles the debris that litters the alleys, giving them a new life in his work.

 Another stop is at the Victorious Youth Group.
 A group of twenty young people who come together every day to make beautiful jewelry, chop sticks, bottle openers and other items- all made from animal bones.
 We will also visit one of our houses so that you can see how we live.